arturonline/docs/golang/Snippets/shell.md

 # Run shell commands

-Package exec runs external commands.
-It wraps os.StartProcess to make it easier to remap stdin and stdout, connect I/O with pipes, and do other adjustments.
+Package `exec` runs external commands.
+It wraps `os.StartProcess` to make it easier to remap *stdin* and *stdout*, connect I/O with pipes, and do other adjustments.

 ## func Command